freekode/tp2intervals/README.md

 ## FAQ

 ### General
 * Ramp steps in TrainerRoad are not supported
+* **MacOS arm64** Error: `"tp2intervals" is damaged and can’t be opened.` Run command in terminal `xattr -d com.apple.quarantine /Applications/tp2intervals.app` and then open app again
 * **MacOS** app is not signed.
 Usually you need to open it twice.
 After opening it, be patient, it takes some time to start
 * **Windows** The app will ask to access local network and Internet, you need to allow it.
 After all it makes HTTP requests